-Quesadilla, that dish you’ve always wanted to order in a restaurant but you are too afraid of pronouncing it wrong.
-Well, today is a great day because you’ll learn how to both pronounce quesadilla and cook quesadilla.
+Quesadilla is that dish you’ve always wanted to order in a restaurant but you are too afraid of pronouncing wrong.
+Well, today is a great day because you’ll learn how to both pronounce quesadillas and cook tasty vegan Mexican quesadillas.

 How do you pronounce Quesadilla?

 You’re probably thinking to yourself, but why should we trust your pronunciation Lucy, you are British, and Brits are renowned for saying things incorrectly.

 Well, I can’t disagree with you there.
 But I have spent quite some time in Mexico and have learnt the hard way.
 Pronouncing Quesadilla wrong in your local Mexican restaurant is probably met with a little chuckle and smile.
 Here in Mexico, you get a blank stare.
 They have no idea what you are saying.

 I love quesadillas, so it was very important that I learn to pronounce them correctly.
 And now I shall impart my newfound knowledge upon you.
 So, here is the best phonetic spelling I could come up with to help you pronounce Quesadilla:

 Now, keep saying that over and over whilst you cook my vegan Quesadilla recipe below.